NattyNarwhal/GlueBin/README.md

 * [ ] Paste management.
 This depends on authentication.
 * [ ] Syntax highlighting.
 Will need to update the model, run post-processing in the route, then show the rendering.
 * [ ] Searching.
 Can be pretty simple.
+* [ ] Expiry.
+Manual deletion would be nice, but scheduling a timer job to delete can be even better.